-There are local populations of the endangered Magenta Lillypilly, Syzygium paniculatum and Sunshine Wattle (Acacia terminalis subsp. terminalis) on North Head and the Magenta Lillypilly has been recorded in the nearby Bower Street Gully Reserve but it does not occur on this site.
+There are local populations of the endangered Magenta Lillypilly, Syzygium paniculatum and Sunshine Wattle (Acacia terminalis subsp. terminalis) on North Head and wild population of the Magenta Lillypilly has been recorded nearby Bower Street Gully Reserve and at St Patrick's estate, however, it does not occur on this site.

-No evidence was found of any other Threatened Species, Population or Endangered Ecological Community on this property at the time of the survey.
-None of the other six (6) endangered and twenty-eight (28) vulnerable fauna species that occur in the Manly area where found on the site or have important habitat on the site.
+No evidence was found of any other Threatened Species, Population or Endangered Ecological Community on this property at the time of the previous survey.
+None of the other six (6) endangered and twenty-eight (28) vulnerable fauna species that occur in the Manly area were found on the site or have important habitat on the site.